Advertisement

 Looking to embark on a more active lifestyle and slash those pounds to reduce your psoriasis symptoms?
 In addition to checking in with your healthcare provider (HCP) to discuss a weight-loss plan that’s right for you, use these tips to help get you started.

-Fit in fitness—gradually.
 If exercise isn’t a part of your daily routine, it’s best to start slowly and work your way up.
 Gentle activities like walking, yoga, swimming, and bicycling could be easiest, especially if you have psoriatic arthritis.
-Talk to your HCP about what might work best for you—they may also be able to recommend a trainer who has experience working with people affected by psoriasis.
+Talk to your HCP about what might work best for you—they may also be able to recommend a trainer who has experience working with people with similar fitness goals to your own.

 Most importantly, remember that starting a wellness journey can be overwhelming at first.
 So go at your own pace—and be kind to yourself along the way.